gavinlyonsrepo/pic_18F47K42_projects/projects/OLED_GRAPH/README.md

 The library can  display Graphics, text and bitmaps.

- Will also work on a  OLED (128 by 32) & (96 by 16) SSD1306, as well with one modification to library.
+ Will also work on a  OLED (128 by 32) & (96 by 16) SSD1306 as well, with one modification to library.
 ( comment in/out a define at top of header file.).

 **Fonts**